 - Roll the chilled dough between two sheets of parchment paper to a ½-inch thickness.
 Cut out the cookies using your desired cutter, then transfer them to the prepared baking sheet.
 You can also re-roll the dough several times to get as many cookies as possible.

-- Bake the cookies for 12-15 minutes, or until the edges are lightly browned.
-Let the cookies cool on the tray for a few minutes before transferring to a wire rack to cool completely.
+- Bake the cookies for 12-15 minutes, or until the bottoms are lightly browned.
+Let the cookies cool on the tray for a few minutes before transferring to them a wire rack to cool completely.

 - Prepare the rose glaze: In a small bowl, whisk together the powdered sugar, milk, rose extract, vanilla extract, and salt.